fanchao98/DeepMill/README.md

 ## 4. Test

 Open the `seg_deepmill.yaml` file in `projects/configs`, and change `run: train` to `run: test` to perform testing only.

-In `projects/data/vis`, you can view the accessible points predicted by DeepMill for the 3D models in the test set.
+In `projects/data/vis`, you can view the inaccessible points predicted by DeepMill for the 3D models in the test set.

-This will open a polyscope window and show the results.

 ## 5. Citation